fiddlerwoaroof/tempores/README.md

 Mon, 2016/01/01  Client #1    8.00 hrs  Mockup of site layout
 ```

+With `-c` it sorts by clients and then does a stable-sort by date:

 ```
 % ./timesheet -sc sample-inputs/test.ts
 Mon, 2016/01/01  Client #1    8.00 hrs  Mockup of site layout